maryash/maryash.github.io/160/hw.md

 HOMEWORK 6

 1
-Prove all properties 8) – 12) using axioms 1) – 6) and the properties you just proved.
+Prove all properties 8 – 12 using axioms 1 – 6 and the properties you just proved.
 Write all axioms and properties for Boolean algebra sets.
-Note: for property 11), Associativity, use truth tables on the variables and assume only the values of the 2-element B.A., namely  $$\space B = \{0, 1\}\space$$, also called Switching Algebra.
+Note: for property 11, Associativity, use truth tables on the variables and assume only the values of the two-element Boolean algebra, namely  $$\space B = \{0, 1\}\space$$, also called "switching algebra".

 ---